AI is leading to thousands of job losses, report finds

 The impact of AI on hiring is perhaps most visible among younger workers.
 Job listings for the kind of entry-level corporate roles traditionally available to recent college graduates have declined 15% over the past year, according to Handshake, a career platform geared toward Gen Z employees.
 Over the past two years, there has been a 400% increase in employers using "AI" in job descriptions, the firm found.

 While AI is already starting to reshape how Americans work, for now other factors are having a more immediate impact on the labor market.
-More than 292,000 positions have been eliminated this year because of cuts linked with the Department of Government Efficiency (DOGE), an initiative to reduce federal spending spearheaded by billionaire Elon Musk, Challenger, Gray & Christmas found.
+More than 292,000 positions have been eliminated this year due to cuts linked to the Department of Government Efficiency (DOGE), an initiative to reduce federal spending spearheaded by billionaire Elon Musk, Challenger, Gray & Christmas found.

 "Retailers are being impacted by tariffs, inflation and ongoing economic uncertainty causing layoffs and store closures.
 Further declines in consumer spending could trigger additional losses," the group said.